lersouza/kubespin/README.md

 ...
 ```

-It is basically describe by a `type` and `namespace` attributes.
+It is basically described by a `type` and `namespace` attributes.
 The `type` holds, in simple terms, the name of the template used to render the pipeline.
 The `namespace` attribute refers to kubernetes namespace that the pipeline refers to (a deployment to a dev namespace, for instance).
 The namespace itself can be used to define other types of namespaces, such as AWS Resource Groups.

 ### The templates